-Blueberries Medical Corp is, without question, one of the best untapped pot stocks out there right now.
+Blueberries Medical is, without question, one of the best untapped pot stocks out there right now.
 But it’s not for the risk-averse.
 It’s a true penny stock, but chances are good that it won’t be a penny stock for long.

 Blueberries Medical Corp Overview

-Blueberries Medical Corp is looking to become a large-scale producer of naturally grown premium-quality cannabis.
+Blueberries Medical is looking to become a large-scale producer of naturally grown premium-quality cannabis.
 It has pre-registered and owns 134 exclusive Colombian cannabis strains with high contents of cannabidiol (CBD) and tetrahydrocannabinol (THC).
 (Source: “Blueberries Medical Presentation, February 2019,” Blueberries Medical Corp, last accessed March 20, 2019.)

 The company is fully licensed for the production, distribution, and international export of CBD- and THC-based medical cannabis in Colombia.